-We get a lot of questions from members about the Wing Chun Wooden Dummy form also known in Cantonese: muk yan jong (muk jong for short) or in Mandarin: mu ren zhuang.
-Most people that see a Wooden Dummy associate it to Wing Chun, however the Jong is used by many different southern Kung Fu styles.
+We get a lot of questions from members about Wing Chun Wooden Dummy form also known in Cantonese: muk yan jong (muk jong for short) or in Mandarin: mu ren zhuang.

 Bruce Lee once said:

-How to find good Wing Chun Wooden Dummy training?
+How to find good Wing Chun Wooden Dummy Form training?

-You want a teacher that can share the why’s and why not’s, one that understand how energy and physics improve the process.
+You want a teacher that can share the why’s and why not’s, one that understands how energy and physics improve the process.

 Here’s a bit about my own personal journey searching online for muk jong forms…

-Sifu William Cheung is another one of Ip Man’s students, notice quite a few differences in his from.
+Sifu William Cheung is another one of Ip Man’s students, notice quite a few differences in his wing chun wooden dummy form.

 Ip Man also has 2 sons who both train and teach Wing Chun.

-The point is, everyone makes their Kung Fu their own and even from one teacher can come variations through their students.
+The point is, everyone makes their Kung Fu their own and even from one teacher can come variations from their students.

 Wing Chun has more than 1 branch, though many gravitate toward the one branch.
 Here is some wooden dummy work from the Yiu Choi Yiu Kay school of Wing Chun.